baopuzi/SQL_Exercises/README.md

-# SQL exercises by using MySQL.
+# SQL exercises using MySQL.